geralt00/geralt00/README.md

-- 👋 Hi, I’m @geralt00
+- 👋 Hi, This is @geralt00
 - 👀 I’m interested in Particle Physics
-- 🌱 I’m currently learning Roofit and machinelearning
+- 🌱 I’m currently learning ML
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Machine Learning implementation on Particle Physics
-- 📫 Touch me 2386565051@qq.com
+- 📫 Touch me zsh2386565051@gmail.com

 <!---
 geralt00/geralt00 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.